ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 When configuring the DevOps pipeline, make sure to use the API key of a functional user.
 Only the functional user should need to have the required rights to deploy apps to your clusters.

 During the build phase, it is important to properly version the Docker images.
-You can use the GIT commit SHA as part of the image tag, or a unique identifier provided by your DevOps toolchain; any identifier that will make it easy for you to map the image to the actual build and source code contained in the image.
+You can use the Git commit revision as part of the image tag, or a unique identifier provided by your DevOps toolchain; any identifier that will make it easy for you to map the image to the actual build and source code contained in the image.

 As you get acquainted with Kubernetes, [Helm](https://helm.sh/), the package manager for Kubernetes, will become a handy tool to version, assemble and deploy your application.
 [This sample DevOps toolchain](https://github.com/open-toolchain/simple-helm-toolchain) is a good starting point and is preconfigured for continuous delivery to a Kubernetes cluster.
 As your project grows into multiple microservices, the [Helm umbrella chart](https://github.com/kubernetes/helm/blob/master/docs/charts_tips_and_tricks.md#complex-charts-with-many-dependencies) will provide a good solution to compose your application.